The Commonwealth Century Club (CCC)

 Applicants for 5BCCC should use the special application form provided below which allows space for callsigns to be recorded for band contacts.

 The List of Commonwealth Call Areas quick checklist (1-page/256KB Microsoft Word document) should not be used for this award.
 It may however be adapted for use as an application form for CCC as indicated.
 In this case remember to include on a separate sheet your name, callsign and address, and a declaration (see 5BCCC form).

 Applicants from within the UK, Channel Is and Isle of Man should enclose QSL cards with their claim.
 Applicants from elsewhere must also send QSL cards except when claiming Classes 2, 3 and 4 of 5BCCC and 5BCCC (WARC).
 For these categories they may forward a statement from their national society that the necessary cards have been checked.
-However they should note that all cards will need to be submitted to the HF Awards Manager if they subsequently apply for the Supreme or Class 1 awards.
+However they should note that all cards will need to be submitted to the RSGB Awards Manager if they subsequently apply for the Supreme or Class 1 awards.